What is the Best Non-Wood Decking Material?

 PVC Decking Materials

-Because of their makeup, PVC decks are waterproof and resistant to moisture.
+Because of their makeup, PVC deckings are waterproof and resistant to moisture.
 They don’t splinter or rot like wood.
 They are also slightly lighter, making them easier to transport and install.
 Plastic decking is also low-maintenance and does not require any staining, sealing, or painting.
 While it’s more expensive than wood, the upkeep cost makes up for it.
-Over time, you will spend less on a plastic deck compared to a high-maintenance wooden deck.
+Over time, you will spend less on plastic decking compared to high-maintenance wooden decking.

 However, there are a few downsides to PVC decking.
 While water-resistant, PVC can still warp due to high temperatures.
 They also get warm to touch fast.
 Because of this, you may want to opt for other non-wood alternatives if heating up is a concern.
 In terms of appearances, they look more polished and artificial.
 While some manufacturers do their best to imitate wood, most PVC decking boards won’t look like real wood.

 Another popular option that you can choose is composites.
 Despite what many people may think, composites are not pure plastic decking.
 Unlike PVC, composites use both wood and plastic fibres, much to their benefit.

 Like PVC, it provides superior protection from moisture damage.
 It is also resistant to mould, mildew, insect damage, and rotting.
 It also requires very little upkeep.
 It also doesn’t require yearly treatments, such as painting, sealing, and staining.
 Unlike vinyl decking, however, composite decking has better dimensional stability.
 While it still warps due to temperature, the wooden fibres embedded within the boards help it stay in shape.
 In most cases, composites are also slightly cheaper when compared to plastic decking.